malramsay64/phd-thesis/04_Machine_Learning/supervised_learning.md

 that doesn't mean the KNN algorithm is best suited for the task.
 Similar problems for the identification of crystal structures,[@Fulford2019;@Boattini2018;@Geiger2013] use Neural-Network based algorithms.
-While Neural-Network algorithms are more complex and complicated, that doesn't mean they perform better.
+While Neural-Network algorithms are used for complex problems like image [@Krizhevsky2017] and speech recognition, [@Hinton2012] that doesn't mean they perform better for well defined tasks.
 In a study of neural network algorithms presented at top conferences,
 @Dacrema2019 find that six of the seven neural-network models they could reproduce were outperformed by a simpler nearest-neighbour or graph-based algorithm.